brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ---

-## More space = ?
+## Smaller fonts = ?

-^ What's the value of having more space?
+^ What's the value of having a smaller font?

 ---

-## More space = more things to see
+## Smaller fonts = more things to see

-^ You could say there's more things to see.
+^ You could say there's more things to see at once.

 ^ But in reality, being able to **see** more code on your screen, doesn't mean you're able to understand what's on that screen any faster or better.
 It's actually more difficult to know where to focus, because there's much more points to focus on.